invoke-ai/InvokeAI/docs/features/WEB.md

 #### Variations on a theme

-5. Let's try generating some variations.
+8. Let's try generating some variations.
 Select your favorite sushi image from the gallery to load it.
 Then select "Use All" from the list of buttons above.
 This will load up all the settings used to generate this image, including its unique seed.

 Go down to the Variations section of the Control Panel and set the button to On.
-Set Variation Amount to 0.2 to generate a modest number of variations on the image, and also set the Image counter to
+Set Variation Amount to 0.2 to generate a modest number of variations on the image, and set the Image counter to 4.

-4. Press the `invoke` button.
+Press the `invoke` button.
 This will generate a series of related images.
 To obtain smaller variations, just lower the Variation Amount.
 You may also experiment with changing the Sampler.
 Some samplers generate more variability than others. *k_euler_a* is